luweizhang/ai-chatbot-node/README.md

 - tracks your weight over time
 - tracks your mood and feelings over time
 - tracks your diet over time
+- tracks what you did today
+- tracks your goals

 #### Long term vision:
 - When AI buddy collects enough data, eventually it will evolve into a general intelligence.